bpucker/CoExpPhylo/README.md

 `--lencut` specifies the minimal lenght of a BLAST hit to be considered.
 The default value is 100.

-`--mode` specifies the algorithm/tool used for construction of the phylogenetic trees once sequence clustered are identified.
+`--mode` specifies the algorithm/tool used for construction of the phylogenetic trees once sequence clusters are identified.
 Currently, FastTree and RAxML are the supported options.

 `--mafft` specifies the MAFFT path.
 This option can be used if MAFFT is not in the PATH variable or if a specific version should be used.
 The default is 'mafft'.